commitdev/zero/docs/technology-choices.md

 [Golang](https://golang.org/)

 Go is a great language for backend application development, especially in a microservices environment.
-It is a typed, compiled language and can create small, self-contained binaries for any operating system.
+It is a typed, compiled language with powerful support for parallel processing, and can create small, self-contained binaries for any operating system.
 It has a huge community, and is used by some very significant open source projects such as Kubernetes, and the HashiCorp tools.

+Being a compiled language may slightly raise the barrier to entry for newer developers.
+Lack of generic types and traditional object-oriented features, and preference for code generation may deter more experienced but unfamiliar developers.

 _- OR -_

 [Node.js](https://nodejs.org/en/)

 Node.js is an extremely popular language for backend development.
 It has a huge community and tons of libraries available, since it is based on JavaScript.
 It can also be beneficial to use JavaScript for both the backend and frontend, in case developers are not familiar with other backend languages.

+Being a [single-threaded](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/), interpreted language, Node may not be ideal for high-performance applications.

 ### Frontend